 Proton beam therapy is a type of radiotherapy.
 It uses protons, which are small parts of atoms, rather than high-energy X-rays.
-With this type of radiotherapy, a dose of high-energy protons is targeted directly at the tumour.
+With this type of radiotherapy, a dose of high-energy protons is targeted directly at the tumour using fewer radiation beams and with less low-dose irradiation to surrounding tissues.